Alexturner2000/Network-Engineering-Vault/Cell Tower Map (Canada).md

 Scadacore uses the governments radio tower data to map out the positions to visualize them when planning for IoT or SCADA deployments
 [Scadacore](https://www.scadacore.com/tools/rf-path/cell-tower-map-canada/)

-They also provide comprehensive data on the tower, such as:
+They also provide comprehensive data on the tower and your position to the tower.

 | Company       | Station Number | TX Frequency | RX Frequency | Antenna Height | Azimuth | Elevation Angle | Antenna Gain | Total Loss | Output Power | Bandwidth |
 | ------------- | -------------- | ------------ | ------------ | -------------- | ------- | --------------- | ------------ | ---------- | ------------ | --------- |